-Your Final Steps Before Investing in the Right Solution
+Your Final Steps Before Investing in the Right Construction Management Solution

-Before making a final decision on your small business construction management software, it’s recommended that you view at least one extensive demo of the platform, and engage in the right conversations, with a strong focus on your business pain points and future goals.
-Find a software implementation team that provides referenceable clients and has a proven track record with success stories that they can share with you.
-It’s also advisable that for your selection process you engage with teams that have successfully completed platform implementations for subcontractors and or small construction firms.
+Before making a final decision on your construction management software for small business, it’s recommended that you view at least one extensive demo of the platform, and engage in the right conversations, with a strong focus on your business pain points and future goals.
+Find a software vendor that provides referenceable clients and has a proven track record with success stories that they can share with you.
+It’s also advisable that for your selection process you engage with firms that have successfully completed platform implementations for subcontractors and or small construction firms.

 At CMiC, we are an industry-leading provider of construction software, delivering a next generation construction ERP built on a Single Database PlatformTM.
 We are the software of choice for 25% of ENR’s top 400 contractors, providing robust financial and project management solutions to small, mid-sized and enterprise construction firms.
 By design, our robust capabilities can help you optimize productivity, minimize risk and drive growth.

-CMiC Project Management, as part of our construction management ERP software, enables teams to collaborate with project stakeholders, control project changes, manage subcontractor tasks, stay on top of material suppliers and simplify the bid process.
-Under this suite of solutions, key applications include: Bidding & Procurement, Project Management, Drawing Management and Project Controls.
+CMiC Project Management, as part of our construction management suite enables teams to collaborate with project stakeholders, control project changes, manage subcontractor tasks, stay on top of material suppliers and simplify the bid process.
+Key applications include: Bidding & Procurement, Project Management, Drawing Management and Project Controls.

 Why Leading Subcontractors are Turning to CMiC as their Construction ERP Platform of Choice

-At CMiC, we understand the key challenges specialty contractors, subcontractors, and self-performing contractors experience:
+At CMiC, we understand the key challenges of subcontractors:

 Through our industry-specific software, we help small construction businesses exceed their business goals by: